rbisdorff/Digraph3/docSphinx/pearls.rst

    *For any given bipolar and rational valued digraph verifying* :eq:`charODG2` *it is possible to construct with an unconstrained number of criteria a valid performance tableau that results in identically valued pairwise outranking situations*.

-If the conjecture reveals itself to be true, and we are rather confident that this will indeed be the case, we get a method of complexity :math:`O(n^2)` for recognizing potential outranking digraph instances with view solely on their relational characteristic valuation (see :numref:`checkOutrankingDigraph` Lines 16-17) [MEY-2008]_.
+If the conjecture reveals itself to be true, and we are rather confident that this will indeed be the case, we get a method of complexity :math:`O(n^2)` for recognizing potential outranking digraph instances with view solely on their relational characteristic valuation (see :numref:`checkOutrankingDigraph` Lines 17-18) [MEY-2008]_.

 .. code-block:: pycon
    :caption: Recognizing a bipolar outranking valuation
    :name: checkOutrankingDigraph
-   :emphasize-lines: 16-17
+   :emphasize-lines: 17-18
    :linenos:

-   >>> from outrankingDigraphs import *
+   >>> from randomPerfTabs import RandomPerformanceTableau
    >>> t = RandomPerformanceTableau(weightDistribution="equiobjectives",
    ...                        numberOfActions=5,numberOfCriteria=3,
    ...                        missingDataProbability=0.05,seed=100)
+   >>> from outrankingDigraphs import BipolarOutrankingDigraph
    >>> g = BipolarOutrankingDigraph(t)
    >>> g.showRelationTable()
     * ---- Relation Table -----